 I’m not sure if it’s the amazing smells from the kitchen or Ferdi’s feeding his staff happy pills, but Wow!
 Such nice people eager to make your dining experience one to remember.

 THE FOOD!
-Now we don’t profess to be any sort of food critics but we know what we like.
+Now I don’t profess to be any sort of food critic but I know what I like.
 Fresh, Light, Tasty, and Authentic .
 Mr Soy Boy ticks all the boxes and all the sauces are made in house!
 The menu had a great selection to choose from.
 Finally we decided on the Chicken Singapore Noodles, Handmade Chicken and Pork Springrolls, Potato and Vegetable Curry Puffs and a few tasty Asian beers!

 So do yourself a favour ,head down to see Ferdi and the crew at Mr Soy Boy.
 You won’t be dissapointed!
 They are opened Mon-Sat 10:30am-2:30pm for lunch and 4:30pm-8:30pm for dinner.
 Click on one of the links to head over to the Mr Soy Boy website or click the pic below to check out the Awesome menu.